UnicornUniversity/mipy25sczds-team002/docs/development_guidelines.md

 # Deadlock - Development Guidelines

 This document outlines the development guidelines and best practices for the Deadlock project.
-Following these guidelines will ensure clean code, maintainable architecture, and efficient collaboration during the 2-day development timeline.
+Following these guidelines will ensure clean code, maintainable architecture, and efficient collaboration during development.

 ## Table of Contents
 1. [Code Organization](#code-organization)